Mike Sweeney: Post-playing career

-Return to Royals

 In February 2014, the Kansas City Royals announced that they had hired Sweeney as a special assistant to baseball operations.
 Sweeney's response to receiving the new job: "The only thing I was unable to accomplish during my playing days was to bring October baseball back to Kansas City.
 With this new position, my goal is do as much as I can to help the Royals get back to being one of the prized organizations in baseball, as it was in the 1980s."
-Sweeney settled into the role quite quickly, attending the Royals' spring training in Surprise, Arizona as a guest instructor that same month.
+Sweeney settled into the role quickly, attending the Royals' spring training in Surprise, Arizona as a guest instructor that same month.
 That year, the Royals made the postseason for the first time in 29 years.
+Sweeney's current role is special assistant to baseball operations/player and staff engagement".

 Personal life

-On November 9, 2002, Sweeney married Shara Nettles, the daughter of former major leaguer Jim Nettles, niece of Graig Nettles.
-They have six children together; three sons and three daughters.
+On November 9, 2002, Sweeney married Shara Nettles, the daughter of former major leaguer Jim Nettles and niece of Graig Nettles.
+They have six children together.

-Due to fires in San Diego and the surrounding areas, Sweeney's family was forced to evacuate their home in Rancho Santa Fe and stay with his parents, who live in Ontario, California.
-He stated in a report on MLB.com that the few possessions that they took for safekeeping were their marriage certificate, three wedding photographs, birth certificates, and two pictures of his children with Pope Benedict, taken while they were in Rome the previous year.
+Due to fires in San Diego and the surrounding areas in 2007, Sweeney's family was forced to evacuate their home in Rancho Santa Fe and stay with his parents, who live in Ontario, California.
+He said that the few possessions that they took for safekeeping were their marriage certificate, three wedding photographs, birth certificates, and two pictures of his children with Pope Benedict, taken while they were in Rome the previous year.
 It was later reported that their house was still standing, although damaged by smoke and water.

 Community involvement

-A fluent speaker of Spanish, Sweeney was very active in the K.C. community while a member of the Royals.
-He has been a nominee for the Roberto Clemente Award, and has continued to support the community through various programs, including the Kansas City FCA chapter, Children's Mercy Hospital and the Boys and Girls Club of Kansas City.
+A fluent speaker of Spanish, Sweeney was very active in the Kansas City community while a member of the Royals.
+He was a nominee for the Roberto Clemente Award and supported the community through various programs, including the Kansas City FCA chapter, Children's Mercy Hospital, and the Boys and Girls Club of Kansas City.

 Sweeney has also purchased a dirt field in a poorer section of downtown Kansas City.
 The baseball field, once used to sell drugs, is now called Sweeney Family Field.